 Cons

-• Very Dated UI: No-frills layout feels old and can be overwhelming for new users.
-On the flipside, it’s also extremely practical for experienced investors.
+- Very Dated UI: No-frills layout feels old and can be overwhelming for new users.
+On the flipside, it is also convenient for experienced investors.

-• No Hedge Fund Data: This tool focuses strictly on insider trades, meaning there’s no 13F tracking or fund activity.
+- No Hedge Fund Data: This tool focuses exclusively on insider trades, with no 13F tracking or fund activity.

-• Not Integrated with Stock Research Tools: You can’t click into a stock to get any kind of deeper stock research.
+- Not Integrated with Stock Research Tools: You cannot click into a stock to get any deeper stock research.

 3. WhaleWisdom